MarcelHB/valgrind-fitin/fitin/tests/README.md

 Here, you can see tests that have been used for evaluating and developing this solution.

+Not every platform and configuration will have all tests passing.
+Some are arch- or OS-specific, some compilers generate very strange code that will simply not work this way for FITIn.

+## Configuration

+It is important to set `-m32` or `-m64` in the `CFLAGS` and `LDFLAGS` of `rake.config.rb`, depending on your Valgrind build.
+Otherwise, Valgrind may complain about missing binaries (exit code 1).

 ## Run

 Please install an official Ruby v1.9+ release in order to run the tests